-- ¶ 362.
-1. A society already organized, or several persons desiring to unite with the Free Methodist Church and form a new society, shall adopt the DISCIPLINE as a whole and then admit each person in his individual capacity upon his answering the questions in Paragraph 360 and by the consent of three-fourths of the persons forming the society.
-This is the only circumstance under which members may be received in full relation without letters of transfer or preparatory membership. - 2.
-Groups wishing to become Free Methodist societies shall be called Free Methodist Fellowships until such time as they fulfill all disciplinary requirements. - a.
+¶362.
+1. When an existing Christian body wishes to unite with the Free Methodist Church, or when several persons wish to form a Free Methodist Church, in either case they shall adopt the BOOK OF DISCIPLINE as a whole and then admit each person in his individual capacity upon answering the questions in Paragraph 360 and by the consent of three-fourths of the persons forming the society.
+This is the only circumstance under which members may be received in full relation without letters of transfer or from preparatory or youth membership.

+2. Groups wishing to become Free Methodist societies shall be called Free Methodist Fellowships until such time as they fulfill all disciplinary requirements.

+a.
 A Free Methodist Fellowship is defined as a group of believers, some of whom are Free Methodists, or desire to become Free Methodists, and are meeting together for fellowship where no Free Methodist church is nearby, or for the purpose of organizing a new society.
 They may be under the jurisdiction of either the annual conference or a sponsoring Free Methodist society.